 - All 2013 - 2014 high school graduates are REQUIRED to attend (transfer hours do not count.

 Parents/family are encouraged to attend with their student.
 More information about Family Orientation.

 - Each session is limited to insure that you will get the attention you deserve.
 Spaces fill quickly and are taken on a first come, first served basis.
 DON’T DELAY!
 Please note that due to the personalization of materials for orientation, all students MUST reserve their space and pay for orientation by the posted registration deadline.
 Reservations will not be accepted without payment.

-- $120 per student (covers lodging in Lone Star Hall residence hall, dinner on the first night, breakfast on the second day, and all orientation materials)
+- Non-refundable fee of $120 per student (covers lodging in Lone Star Hall residence hall, dinner on the first night, breakfast on the second day, and all orientation materials)

 - Parent/Family Orientation is $50 per person (covers all orientation materials, dinner on the first night, breakfast on the second day).

 - This fee does not cover the cost of lodging as families will need to secure their own overnight accommodations.

 - Valid government issued ID (driver's license, state ID card, or passport-not expired).
 Required to obtain your Bearkat OneCard.